 There's something celebratory about it all and the excitement continues long after dusk.
 The locals know how to party, whether it's hard rock in a cafe hidden down an alleyway or a nightclub that's open till dawn on the opposite side of the river.

 It's the blend of styles that make Ho Chi Minh such a unique place to visit.
 You'll find politics and you'll find history, but above all else, you'll find a vision for the future.

 Perhaps this mishmash of styles is best illustrated in District 1.
-When looking for hotels in Ho Chi Minh City, District 1 is where you'll find rediscovered old-world alleyways alongside the city's shimmering new buildings.
+This is where you'll find rediscovered old-world alleyways alongside the city's shimmering new buildings.
 It's where you'll see the contrasts of the city in such dazzling and unfathomable detail.
 Stay here and the fascinating paradox of past and present can be found with just a single step outside of your hotel.

 Yet, even while there are old relics here, the city never dwells on the past.
 Yes, there are war museums and historical neighborhoods, but these only serve to memorialize the past, not to dwell on it.

 While many Asian cities are dominated by soulless international chains, Ho Chi Minh City remains true to its history, and it's proud of what it's become.
 It's a city that always makes me feel so welcome—a chaotic city of contrasts with a future shaped by, but not holding onto its past.